How to Bake Chicken Breasts Without Drying Them Out

 Step 2: Season the chicken

 When your chicken is done brining, drain the brine and blot the chicken breasts completely dry with a paper towel.
 Then, brush with olive oil and sprinkle on the salt, pepper and any additional seasonings.
-In need of some inspiration?
-Here are our favorite baked chicken recipes.
+These spice blends are a really easy way to amp up flavor.

-Transfer the chicken breasts to a greased baking dish or sheet pan and pop it into a 425° oven.
-Allow the chicken to bake uncovered for 15-20 minutes, or until the internal temperature reaches 165°.
+Transfer the chicken breasts to a greased baking dish or sheet pan and pop it into a 425°F oven.
+Allow the chicken to bake uncovered for 15 to 20 minutes, or until the internal temperature reaches 165°F.

-Pro tip: The temperature of the chicken is important, under 165° puts you at risk of foodborne illnesses and over 165° will be dry and tough, be sure to use a reliable thermometer, like ThermoWork’s Thermapen.
+Test Kitchen tip: The temperature of the chicken is important, under 165°F puts you at risk of foodborne illnesses and over 165°F will be dry and tough, be sure to use a reliable thermometer, like ThermoWork’s Thermapen.

-Once you master this technique, add some flair with some of our popular chicken dinner ideas!
+Once you master this technique, add some flair with some of our popular chicken breast ideas!